DarienLibrary/website_content/content/_finished/digital/digital.md

 <div class="col-md-6">

 ### How to Download
 After clicking on your digital item in the catalog, you will need to open the appropriate app on either your computer or mobile device.
 If you forget which app to use, visit your [Checkouts page](/myaccount/circulation "Checkouts") and then look at Digital Downloads.
+If your checkout is blocked, check the <a href="#help">help section</a>.

 <div class="margin-bottom-20"></div>